 Key Takeaways

-• The Minnesota Senate introduced a Bill to remove drug crimes from the felony ‘Crime of Violence’ list, restoring civil rights to firearm possession with other civil rights.
+- A Minnesota Senate Bill would remove drug crimes from felony ‘Crime of Violence’ list to restore civil rights to firearm possession with other citizen rights.

-• Drug crimes are non-violent making their inclusion in a violent crimes list misleading and unfair.
+- Drug crimes are non-violent making their inclusion in a violent crimes list wrong and unfair.

-• Adopting this change would align with the general rule restoring civil rights after completing a sentence for non-violent crimes.
+- This would reinstate the general rule restoring civil rights after sentence completion for non-violent crimes.

-• The author Attorney Thomas Gallagher advocates for legal reforms regarding marijuana and gun laws.
+- The author Attorney Thomas Gallagher advocates for legal reforms of marijuana and gun laws.

 In April, 2024 a Bill was introduced in the Minnesota Senate removing drugs crimes from Minnesota’s felony “Crime of Violence list, that triggers a lifetime loss of civil rights to firearm possession.
 The Bill is SF 5280.
 It would amend Minnesota Statutes § 624.712, subdivision 5, to simply delete “and chapter 152 (drugs, controlled substances)” from the list of felony crimes stripping civil rights from people for life.